Ambrym, Vanuatu - Things to Do in Ambrym

 Top Things to Do in Ambrym

-Traditional Rom Dance Ceremonies
+Experience Traditional Rom Dance Ceremonies

-Traditional Wood Carving Workshops
+Explore Traditional Wood Carving Villages

 Getting There